Semen Analysis Calculator — WHO 6th Edition Reference Values

 Frequently Asked Questions

-The 6th edition (2021) updated reference limits based on a larger, more diverse population.
+• The WHO 6th edition, published in 2021, updated reference limits based on a larger, more diverse population.
 Key changes: volume lowered from 1.5 to 1.4 mL, concentration from 15 to 16 M/mL, total count from 39M (unchanged), total motility from 40% to 42%, progressive motility from 32% to 30%.
 Morphology remains at 4%.